RASalamanca/RobertsTestingFramework/docs/api_reference.md

 > **Note:** *You will never call this on a test module.*

 # TestBuilder
+## `TestBuilder.saveObject()`
+Sets the save object flag on the test object to true.
+This makes it so that when running the tests, this object will not be reinstanciated.
+This is usefull for testing methods that deal with state changes caused by previously invked methods.

 ## `TestBuilder.withParams()`
 Creates an array with all input arguments, and stores it on the test object.
+Calling this method also resets the the `saveObject` flag

 **Takes:** Any number of arguments of any type **Returns** This instance of the `TestBuilder` object